saucelabs/sauce-school/codelabs/Module1_SauceConnect.md

 ### In This Tutorial
 * Learn to download, setup,  and run the Sauce Connect software on your machine
-* Learn to modify Java test code with JUnit4 test code to run automated tests on Sauce Labs using the secure Sauce Connect Proxy Tunnel
+* Learn to modify Java with JUnit4 test code to run automated tests on Sauce Labs using the secure Sauce Connect Proxy Tunnel
   * See how to add the tunnel name in your capabilities or configuration file
 * Run a tunnel with common flags such as:
   * `-v` for verbose logging
   * `-i` for a tunnel identifier
-* Find the log file & interpret the results
+* Locate the log file & interpret the results
-* Configure the domain (SSL bumping)
+* Configure a domain for special flags such as SSL Bumping

 <!-- ------------------------ -->
 ## 1.02 Install and Setup Sauce Connect Proxy

 [Sauce Connect Proxy](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy#:~:text=Sauce%20Connect%20Proxy%E2%84%A2%20is,or%20behind%20a%20corporate%20firewall.) is software that enables you to establish a secure connection between applications hosted on an internal server and the Sauce Labs virtual machines (such as Jenkins) or real devices that are used for testing.
-It also allows you to create a secure connection for uploading tests, application, and source code.

 #### Video
 [Set Up Sauce Connect Proxy](https://youtu.be/cpBcGeZ_wQU)

 <video id="cpBcGeZ_wQU"></video>

 In many cases, testers need to run their tests on internal sites.
 These can be dev/staging versions of their production site or actual internal sites only employees use.
 In either case, these sites are not available out in the open internet for sauce to access.

-The best, most secure option is to create a connection with Sauce Connect Proxy.
-Sauce Connect Proxy uses a proprietary [TLS protocol](https://www.cloudflare.com/learning/ssl/transport-layer-security-tls/) to encrypt traffic between Sauce Labs and your network and servers.
+The option shown here is using Sauce Connect Proxy which uses a proprietary [TLS protocol](https://www.cloudflare.com/learning/ssl/transport-layer-security-tls/) to encrypt traffic between Sauce Labs and your network and servers.
+[Learn more about Sauce Connect in the whitepaper](https://saucelabs.com/resources/white-papers/sauce-connect-proxy-security-overview).

 ### Download Sauce Connect Proxy

-The first step is to download The Sauce Connect Proxy software -- available on the **[Sauce Connect Proxy](https://wiki.saucelabs.com/display/DOCSDEV/Sauce+Connect+Proxy)** page in the Sauce Labs Cookbook -- and extract the contents of the **.zip** or **.gz** download package.
+The first step is to download The Sauce Connect Proxy software -- available on the **[Sauce Connect Proxy](https://docs.saucelabs.com/secure-connections/index.html)** page in the Sauce Labs Docs -- and extract the contents of the **.zip** or **.gz** download package.
 You can also get the software on the [Sauce Labs](https://accounts.saucelabs.com/am/XUI/#login/?utm_source=referral&utm_medium=LMS&utm_campaign=link) platform under **Tunnels.**

 <img src="assets/5.03A.png" alt="Tunnels Software" width="750"/>